harreln/portfolio-harrelson-nick/README.md

 [Display 2](reports/d2.md) California Agricultural Commodities

 This is a multiway plot investigating the effects of drought on Californian agricultural markets.

+[Display 3](reports/d3.md) Does money buy happiness?

+Investigating the ties between hapiness and GDP of nations using faceted scatter plots.

 Discussion notes
 ----------------